tytydraco/yessleep/out/Deer_god.md

 On my second week I found out it was all true.
 One night me and the crew were asleep in our cabin and was awoken by the sounds of bleating, grunting, groaning and snorting.
 I knew them to be the sounds of a deer but they sounded wrong.
 Louder, deeper, and somehow sinister.

 The thing broke down the cabin door.
-In the dart it looked like a giant man but it’s legs looked tiny and it appeared to have antlers on its head, and it wore a white linen robe that gave it an almost majestic appearance.
+In the dark it looked like a giant man but it’s legs looked tiny and it appeared to have antlers on its head, and it wore a white linen robe that gave it an almost majestic appearance.

 It began thrashing around wildly, attacking the crew.
 They attempted to fight it off but it overpowered everyone with ease.
 It tore off flesh and limbs.
 It disemboweled a man with its antlers and pressed on with his guts hanging off them.
 Someone turned on a lantern and once my eyes adjusted I could see that it looked like a human deer hybrid.